-scaling will have on them and their people.
-Appropriate communications are developed and ready to be employed to support the expansion of testing with increased claimant volumes.
-No Update to report There are appropriate external stakeholder and delivery partner engagement and management arrangements in place to support the continued expansion of testing in the scaling phase.
-No Update to report We know what work is needed with local partners in a given location to create good conditions for success.
-No Update to report 4.
-Secure The processes developed to Move Claimants are sufficiently secure as we increase volumes.
+4. Secure The processes developed to Move Claimants are sufficiently secure as we increase volumes.
 Move to UC service design, products and processes and the wider UC service will remain secure in line with Departmental Security Policies as we increase volume.
 The service design and associated products, as well as the UC service will remain secure in line with Departmental Security Policies as we increase volume We have reviewed service designs, processes and supporting products to ensure we remain compliant with GDPR/UK Data Protection Act regulations.
-We are able to monitor/evaluate the instances of F&E on migrated claims as we increase volume to understand the reasons for this (e.g if it is higher than the UC baseline).
+We are able to monitor/evaluate the instances of F&amp;E on migrated claims as we increase volume to understand the reasons for this (e.g if it is higher than the UC baseline).
 Any required cyber security measures are in place to protect the service and mitigate the impact of external attacks (DN - may not be required as maybe no new claimant facing on-line service design elements outside of existing live service - Discovery will tell us this) Amber/Green Secure design is an embedded part of the product development teams for Universal Credit, supporting a secure by design approach to adherence to good practice and necessary DWP standards.
 The necessary compliance products have been provided for the ETS and will continue to be reviewed and updated throughout Discovery as the service iterates towards being ready to start scaling.
 UC RAC processes are being followed to identify and manage security risk alongside evolution of the service.

-5. Affordable The processes and service components developed are considered affordable at We are ready to test the affordability of the Move to UC service design at increasing scale.
+5. Affordable The processes and service components developed are considered affordable at increasing volumes We are ready to test the affordability of the Move to UC service design at increasing scale.
 We have learnt which elements of the Move to UC service design are not affordable at increasing scale and these are in the scaling phase development backlog to be addressed.
+A/G Work being planned to reset the MtUC cost Model to enable affordability analysis to be undertaken on an ongoing basis as we continue testing.

-No Update to report increasing volumes We have monitoring and an evaluation plan in place to assess affordability as we increase claimant volumes, enabling us to identify the key cost burners including consequential impacts on the existing UC service.
+We have monitoring and an evaluation plan in place to assess affordability as we increase claimant volumes, enabling us to identify the key cost burners including consequential impacts on the existing UC service.
 We are able to monitor/measure unit costs per transaction/migration.
 No Update to report We will be able establish the resources needed to complete Move to UC by the end of the scaling Phase We have an evaluation plan ready to employ to establish the costs of moving claimants together with any impacts on wider UC service unit costs.
 The required funding drawdown is available to the programme.
 No Update to report